The Graduate Program

 Africa

 Languages: Study of one African language is mandatory.
 Two language exams must be passed before the oral exams.
 One of the languages may be a European language, such as French, German, or Portuguese.
-The other must be an African language, such as Arabic, Bamana, Pulaar, Swahili, Wolof, Zulu, or another, as regional and research specialty may demand.
+The other must be an African language, such as Arabic, Bamana, Pulaar, Swahili, Wolof, Zulu, or another, as regional and research specialties may demand.

 Orals: Comprehensive exams are to be taken in the fifth or sixth term.
 Fields are to be developed in consultation with the Africanist faculty.
 One field may be in a discipline other than history.
 Failing a field will require re-sitting that portion of the exam.